cs544-wisc/s23/p7/README.md

 ## Notebook

-You can create a BigQuery client like this in your p7.ipynb:
+You can create a BigQuery client like this in your `p7.ipynb` (lookup your project in the Google cloud console to replace `????`):

 ```python
 from google.cloud import bigquery
 bq = bigquery.Client(project="????")